consysT-project/consysT-code/demos/dcrdt-demo/README.md

 * As of yet, akka does not support generics, which is why the merge method only takes an `Object`.
 This is also why this example explicitly uses strings.
 * If a method results in a changed state, it must return a `Delta` instance that includes the delta state.
 Akka will transmit this Delta to other replicas by invoking their `merge` method.
 * If a method intended to return a value results in a changed state, it must return a `ResultWrapper` object, which allows setting a delta state and an arbitrary value. `ResultWrapper` takes a type parameter, as akka's generics limitation does not apply here.
+* Please not that DCRDT methods are currently not yet atomic.
+This can pose a problem if a set being iterated over is modified by a `merge()` call.
+This issue will be fixed in a future version.

 Once implemented correctly, instances of DCRDT classes can be used just like any other data type in akka: